 1. Does your institution offer support for medical students interested in enacting a sustainability initiative?
-2 Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
-1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
-0 No, the institution does not offer opportunities or support for sustainability initiatives.
-No, i No, the institution does not currently offer opportunities or support for sustainability initiatives.
+Yes, the institution offers grants available to medical students for students to enact sustainability initiatives.
+The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available.
+No, the institution does not offer opportunities or support for sustainability initiatives.